peasant98/MSResume/README.md

-# Resume - Matt Strong
+# Resume + CV - Matt Strong

-My current resume for my undergraduate degree in Computer Science (BS) at CU Boulder.
+My current resume and now CV (for research-y purposes) for my undergraduate degree in Computer Science (BS) at CU Boulder.

-Current as of **Fall 2020**.
+Current as of **December 2020**.

-This repository will also soon include my CV (for research purposes).